Toover/freedback/specification.md

 on working.
 DHT is a good tool for implementing a distributed directory, and is resilient.
 The distributed data should be as light as possible, and only helps clients to find the root URL of the services.

+This root URL is a requirement to resolve the REST API of the service.
+The API may change in time, so the service should announce the version of that API when querying the root URL.
+With the root URL, the API version and the history of the APIs specified by the project, it should be possible for a client use the target service fully.

+The API specification must therefore be formalized in a way to make it programmatically inspectable, so that we can assert the suitability of the client code.